 Start looking for a new job

 The longer you're out of work, the more difficult it is to find a job.
-So start looking for a new job straight away.
-Check out our How to find a job pages for help.
+Start looking for a new job straight away.
+Visit our How to find a job pages for help.

-You'll probably have to dust off and update your resume, too.
-Check out our Applying for a job section for great tips and advice for creating killer resumes and cover letters.
+You'll probably have to update your resume.
+Visit our How to apply for a job section for advice on what makes a good resume and cover letter.

 How to explain it to your family and friends

-Your family and friends are likely to ask lots of questions about why you were fired.
+Your family and friends will probably have lots of questions about why you were sacked.

-Be honest with them, but don’t feel obligated to tell them all the details.
-You don’t want one of them to get the wrong idea about what happened and then start telling other people about it.
+Be honest with them, but don’t feel you need to tell them all the details.

-Remember - both you and the company you worked for have a right to confidentiality.
-You need to protect your reputation because it will affect your future job opportunities.
+Both you and the company you worked for have a right to confidentiality.
+You need to protect your reputation.
+It could affect your future job opportunities.